Osamariyad2003/hhh_app/README.md

 ## 📖 Overview

-[cite_start]**Health Hearts at Home** is a cross-platform mobile application designed to alleviate the overwhelming burden on caregivers of children with Congenital Heart Disease (CHD)[cite: 17]. [cite_start]By providing a centralized tool for medical tracking, educational resources, and hospital connectivity, the app empowers parents to manage their child's health effectively from home[cite: 17, 21].
+**Health Hearts at Home** is a cross-platform mobile application designed to alleviate the overwhelming burden on caregivers of children with Congenital Heart Disease (CHD).
+By providing a centralized tool for medical tracking, educational resources, and hospital connectivity, the app empowers parents to manage their child's health effectively from home.

 The project also includes a **Web Admin Panel (HeartHub)** for hospital staff and administrators to manage content, users, and hospital directories.